temple-geography/gis-application-development/introduction_to_git/introduction_to_git.md

 # Git Gotchas

-Git should not be used for sensitve data, such as passwords or API keys.
+Git should not be used for sensitive data, such as passwords or API keys.
 If, for example, you are developing an application that uses a cloud service such as AWS or Azure, you should not include your credentials in the code committed to a repository. *Since Git preserves the history of all files committed to a repo, you cannot just delete the sensitive data!* You will have to rewrite the repo history to purge the file.
 Information on how to do this is available at <https://docs.github.com/en/github/authenticating-to-github/removing-sensitive-data-from-a-repository>.

 Git is not ideal for working with large files.
 This is particularly important to keep in mind for GIS data, which can often be quite large.
 Git maintains all versions of a binary file, so if your data is regularly changing, the size of you repo will inflate rapidly.
 Additionally, you may not need Git's versioning tools for your data.
 If you do, you might consider using Git Large File Storage (<https://docs.github.com/en/github/managing-large-files/versioning-large-files>).
 But, really, probably consider using a database such as PostGIS.

 Since Git preserves all file history, if you once had a large data file in your repo, all new collaborators will get that file when they clone or fork your repo, even if it is currently deleted!
 You will probably want to purge the file from the repo history, using the same procedures as above for removing files with sensitive data from the repo history.

+# Other Notes

+You can work with a git repo on multiple computers using a file syncing service such as Dropbox.
+All the repo files will sync as normal, but the repo status and branches will sync as well.
+All of this info is stored internally in a hidden folder named `.git`, so as long as your syncing service doesn't exclude hidden files (which might be a user-configurable setting) all info about the repo will sync as well.
+There's no need to `git push` the repo from your desktop so that you can `git pull` on your laptop to work with it later.